 Historic buildings also contribute significantly to community identity by providing continuity and helping support a sense of place, especially when integrated within the fabric of a community.
 The historic Flower Theater and Shopping Center in Long Branch are fine examples of a post-war planned commercial/entertainment complex executed in a modernist style.
-The Flower Theater, which opened to the public in 1950, was designed by John J. Zink, a renowned theater architect.
-The Plan recommends the following.
+The Plan recommends the following:

-- Integrate any proposed redevelopment into the Long Branch Town Center. - Add the Flower Theater to the Locational Atlas and Index of Historic Sites.
+- Integrate any proposed redevelopment into the Long Branch Town Center. - Designate the Flower Theater (limited to the theater façade, two adjoining shoulders, and second wall plane to a depth of 40 feet from the theater building line) on the Master Plan for Historic Preservation.